 Entry Capacity Transfer (“Transfer”) means the process by which unsold NTS entry capacity rights;

-are moved from one ASEP to another ASEP where all obligated entry capacity (i.e. capacity that National Grid is obligated, under the Licence, to make available) has been sold.
+are moved from one ASEP to another ASEP where all obligated entry capacity (i.e. capacity that National Gas Transmission is obligated, under the Licence, to make available) has been sold.
 For the avoidance of doubt this will not apply to Interconnection Point Capacity at Interconnection Point ASEPs (IP ASEPs) .

-This Methodology Statement has been produced to meet the requirements of Special Condition 9.17 of the Licence in respect of the preparation of a statement setting out the methodology by which National Grid will facilitate the entry capacity transfer/trade objectives and determine an entry capacity transfer or entry capacity trade rate (an “Exchange Rate”) in respect of, and to facilitate;
+This Methodology Statement has been produced to meet the requirements of Special Condition 9.17 of the Licence in respect of the preparation of a statement setting out the methodology by which National Gas Transmission will facilitate the entry capacity transfer/trade objectives and determine an entry capacity transfer or entry capacity trade rate (an “Exchange Rate”) in respect of, and to facilitate;

 the trade of capacity between NTS Entry Points or